 - 1. Roads shall have names and not simply numbers or letters. - 2.
 No road should change direction by more than 90 degrees without a name change. - 3.
-A road name shall be prohibited if it is determined by the Planning Commission or County Road Commission to contain display of obscene material as defined in this Ordinance or to be duplicative, confusing, a public safety concern, or easily mistaken with an existing road or street in Isabella County. - 4.
+A road name that is determined by the Planning Commission or County Road Commission to be duplicative, confusing, inappropriate, a public safety concern, or easily mistaken with an existing road or street in Isabella County shall be prohibited. - 4.
 The landowner and applicant shall be jointly and severally responsible for comparing a proposed road name against the master listing of road names maintained by the County Road Commission. - 5.
 The applicant shall be responsible for securing written documentation that the County Road Commission has no objection to the proposed road name. - 6.
 Changing the name or addressing of an existing private road is discouraged due to the potential to adversely impact landowners, visitors, emergency response personnel, and other agencies with jurisdiction.
 Private road names or addressing changes shall conform to the following: - a.
 The Township may initiate a private road name or addressing change upon determination that the existing name or addressing scheme is deficient from a public safety perspective, or if the Township receives notice from the Mt.
 Pleasant Fire Department or the Isabella County Shariff's Office or Emergency Management Department of a public safety deficiency related to the existing road name or addressing.
 A Township-initiated road name or addressing change shall be subject to Planning Commission review and action, following a public hearing.
 Notice of the public hearing shall conform to the following requirements:

-- (1) Notice shall be posted at the Township Hall, published in a newspaper of general circulation, and sent to all owners of record for and all occupants of land that abuts and has access to the existing or proposed private road not less than thirty (30) days before the date the application will be considered for approval.
+- (1) Notice shall be posted at the Township Hall, published in a newspaper of general circulation, and sent to all persons to whom real property is assessed that abut the private road not less than thirty (30) days before the date the application will be considered for approval.
 If the name of the occupant is not known, the term "occupant" may be used in making notification.
-Notice shall be deemed to be sent by its deposit in the United States mail. - (2) The Township shall prepare and retain a list of the owners of record and the occupants to whom notice was mailed or delivered. - (3) The notice shall describe the nature of the request; indicate the lots affected by the request, include a listing of existing street addresses; and state when and where the public hearing will occur and where written comments may be submitted concerning the request. - b.
-An application for a private road name change by a private party shall follow the same procedures and application information requirements as for a new private road, except that it shall also be required to be accompanied by signed and notarized letters of support from all owners of record for land that abuts and has access to the private road.
+Notice shall be deemed to be sent by its deposit in the United States mail. - (2) The Township shall prepare and retain a list of property owners and occupants to whom notice was mailed or delivered. - (3) The notice shall describe the nature of the request; indicate the lots affected by the request, include a listing of existing street addresses; and state when and where the public hearing will occur and where written comments may be submitted concerning the request. - b.
+An application for a private road name change by a private party shall follow the same procedures and application information requirements as for a new private road, except that it shall also be required to be accompanied by signed and notarized letters of support from all owners of record for land abutting and accessing the private road.
 Failure to provide all required documentation shall be grounds for rejection of any name change.